 My name is Kayvon Sadrabadi, and I live in the beautiful city of Chattanooga, Tennessee.
-I’m originally from Iran and came to the United States about 40 years ago.
+I’m originally from Iran and came to the United States in 1978.
 I know both cultures well, and, like a parent who loves both their children equally, I love both cultures!
 I’ve been working with rugs for over 35 years; from buying, selling, cleaning and restoring.

 My first exposure to weaving was as a child playing around with my cousins at my aunt’s house in Yazd, Iran.
 I fell in love with the art form and what it represented about the people and culture of Iran while I was working at a rug store during college.
 After 11 years, I changed careers to the corporate world by means of my formal education.
 The next 20 years I continued to stay engaged with rugs by doing restorations, research, reading and staying curious.
 It’s a wonderful time to be a curious person when there’s a world of knowledge on the internet.

 I’ve been blessed with access to many generous experts along the way and have learned much from each one.
 I wrestled with the question of whether there was anything I could do to help educate and spark an interest in a new generation of rug enthusiasts.

 Many wonderful books have expanded our knowledge of rugs by focusing on origins, designs, colors and history.
 In reality, experts identify rugs by the weave of a rug which can be identified from the back.
 “Weave” refers to the formation of knots viewed from the back of the rug.
 It has no relation to the design and/or colors.
 Each region has its own signature weave which persists and is passed on from one generation to the next.